sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Description

-Introduction to Data Visualization provides an overview of business analytics, including the process of business analytics / business intelligence analysis, big data management, and principles of data visualization and dashboard design.
-The course uses spreadsheet software (Excel, Google Sheets) and Tableau.
+Introduction to Data Visualization provides an overview of business analytics, including the process of business intelligence and dashboard design, principles of data visualization, and effectively communicating data stories.
+The course uses Excel, Tableau and R software.

-This is the first course with a comprehensive overview of the fundamental concepts and tools of business analytics for improving business decision making and performance.
-This is a hands-on course that is designed to introduce the principles and techniques for data visualization.
+This is the first course with a comprehensive overview of the fundamental concepts and tools of business analytics for improving decision making and performance.
+This is a hands-on course that is designed to introduce both the principles of data visualization and industry standard data visualization software.
 Visualizations are graphical depictions of data that can improve comprehension, communication, and decision making.
-Students will learn visual representation methods and techniques that increase the understanding of complex data and models.
-Emphasis is placed on the identification of patterns, trends and differences from data sets across categories, space, and time.
+Students will learn visual representation methods and techniques that increase the understanding of complex data models.
+Emphasis is placed on the identification of patterns, trends and differences in various datasets.
+For software, Excel, Tableau and R are used to apply the abovementioned data visualization principles.

 ### Textbook